 You want to do this so that your ancestors are remembered and their stories and memories are preserved for generations to come.

-You want to pass something onto your children at least don’t you?
+It’s important to pass something on to your children at least.
+Isn’t you?

 2. Clean Your Photographs

 After you have found all of the photos around your home then you will need to clean them.
-This is important to do as any dirt or dust on the photograph will show up when they are scanned.
+This is important to do as any dirt or dust on the photograph will show up when you scan them.

-A clean picture will mean that a sharper picture will be scanned.
+A clean picture will mean that a sharper picture can be scanned.